-- Only designated brand, style, and color for uniform scrub tops are to be worn. - Uniforms should be clean and free from excessive wrinkles. - May wear a solid-color white, black, or grey shirt underneath the scrub top. - Shirt cannot be made of lace or thermal/waffle material, and cannot have writing on it, or have thumb holes, or a hood. - Uniform pants must be solid black, straight legged or cuffed, and waist must be mid-rise or high-rise.

-- Pants should not show underwear lines and cannot be yoga or legging style.
+- Only designated brand, style, and color for uniform scrub tops are to be worn. - Uniforms should be clean and free from excessive wrinkles. - May wear a solid-color white, black, or grey shirt underneath the scrub top. - Shirt cannot be made of lace or thermal/waffle material, and cannot have writing on it, or have thumb holes, or a hood. - Uniform pants must be solid black, straight legged or cuffed, and waist must be mid-rise or high-rise. - Pants should not show underwear lines and cannot be yoga or legging style.
 Pants are not to touch or drag on the ground/floor. - If a skirt is worn, it must be solid black, midcalf or longer, should not drag on the ground/floor. - Under skirts, black tights, hose, long black socks, or leggings are to be worn; skirts must hang neatly. - Approved lab coats or uniform jackets may be worn. - Clean, solid white, black or gray shoes that enclose the top of the foot and heel should be worn. - Crocs are not appropriate. - Shoes should be comfortable, supportive, and be slip-resistant. - Appropriate socks must be worn.
-Compression socks may be worn and are recommended. - Make-up/cosmetics should be applied with discretion. - Fingernails are to be neat and short. - Only clear nail polish is acceptable. - No artificial nails. - Hair is to be clean.
-Long hair should be pulled back, away from face and off the neck. - Hair should not come into contact with clients or equipment. - Headbands may be worn: no wider than 1 inch, may be black, white, gray, or match student's hair color and free from excessive adornments. - Hair color must be of a "natural" hair color (i.e. no pink, blue, purple, etc.) - If a surgical cap, head scarf, or hijab is worn, it must be black or grey in color. - Mustaches, beards, and sideburns must be kept neatly trimmed. - Jewelry - Only wedding or engagement ring may be worn (please keep in mind patient safety). - Only small post earrings in the lower lobe (no larger than a dime) are allowed. - No dangling jewelry is to be worn (earrings, necklaces, bracelets, etc.) - Medical alerts jewelry is acceptable (please alert instructor) - No visible body piercings (nose, cheek, eyebrows, etc.) are allowed. - Tongue studs/piercings must be removed.
+Compression socks may be worn and are recommended.

+- Make-up/cosmetics should be applied with discretion. - Fingernails are to be neat and short. - Only clear nail polish is acceptable. - No artificial nails. - Hair is to be clean.
+Long hair should be pulled back, away from face and off the neck. - Hair should not come into contact with clients or equipment. - Headbands may be worn: no wider than 1inch, may be black, white, gray, or match student's hair color and free from excessive adornments. - Hair color must be of a "natural" hair color (i.e. no pink, blue, purple, etc.) - If a surgical cap, head scarf, or hijab is worn, it must be black or grey in color. - Mustaches, beards, and sideburns must be kept neatly trimmed. - Visible tattoos must be non-offensive to patients, staff, and peers (please check with instructor regarding appropriateness of tattoos) - Jewelry - Only wedding or engagement ring may be worn (please keep in mind patient safety). - Only small post earrings (no larger than a dime) are allowed. - No dangling jewelry is to be worn (earrings, necklaces, bracelets, etc.) - Medical alerts jewelry is acceptable (please notify instructor) - No facial piercings are allowed, with the exception of: - Small post/stud nose piercing (no hoops/rings are allowed) - Tongue studs/piercings (must be removed if it interferes with communication)